ansible/molecule/doc/source/usage.rst

 ------------------------

 `Travis`_ is an excellent CI platform for testing Ansible roles.
-With the docker provisioner, molecule can easily be used to test multiple configurations on Travis.
+With the docker driver, molecule can easily be used to test multiple configurations on Travis.
 Here is an example of a ``.travis.yml`` that is used to test a role named foo1.
-In this example, the role ``foo1`` uses the docker provisioner and is assumed to be in the directory ``roledir/foo1`` with the proper ``molecule.yml``.
+In this example, the role ``foo1`` uses the docker driver and is assumed to be in the directory ``roledir/foo1`` with the proper ``molecule.yml``.